 The only difference is that no confirmation pop-up occurs and therefore the reboot is immediate.

 Ans.
 First, you use the –L switch to view all the currently present rules and then –F to flush them.

-User adds permission to a file using “+” symbol and denies permission using “–” symbol, along with one or more of the following letters:
+The user adds permission to a file using the “+” symbol and denies permission using the “–” symbol, along with one or more of the following letters.

 For example the command.

 It grants read and write access to the file FILE1.TXT, which is accessible to both groups and others.

 Ans.
 Shell is a user program or it’s the environment provided for user interaction.
 It is a command language interpreter that executes the commands read from the standard input device like a keyboard or from a file.

 Shell is not part of the system kernel but uses the system kernel to execute programs and create files.

 The following Shells are available with Linux SH, BASH, CSH, TCSH, and KSH.
 Other functions of a shell include scripting capability, path memory, multitasking, and file handling.

 Ans.
 Serial ports are identified as /dev/ttyS0 to /dev/ttyS7.